-Portrait: Suzanne
+Portrait: Liliana

 I was washing my dog after being outside when a horrible pain in my head made everything foggy and surreal as I was standing up.